 BiOptix’ technology is a novel ultra-sensitive detection platform known as enhanced Surface Plasmon Resonance (eSPR) which combines high sensitivity with microarray detection capability.

 eSPR technology was invented by BiOptix engineers in collaboration with Dr. Jan Hall, the 2005 Nobel Laureate in Physics.
-US Patent 7,233,396, “Polarization-Based Interferometric Detector” was issued on June 19, 2007. eSPR is an advanced detection method that measures relative change in phase of the P and S components of polarized light when reflected off a surface coated with a transducer material.
-This differential phase shift is caused by a local change in refractive index due to binding of an analyte to the chemically specific transducer material.
+US Patent 7,233,396, “Polarization-Based Interferometric Detector” was issued on June 19, 2007. eSPR is an advanced detection method that measures relative change in phase of the P and S components of polarized light when reflected off a sensor surface.
+This differential phase shift is caused by a local change in refractive index due to binding of an analyte to the sensor chip.

 The design of BiOptix surface plasmon resonance spectrometers allows discrete areas within the sample cell to be interrogated simultaneously by use of photo-diode arrays aligned to the reflected beam from the sample cell.
 Thus, microarrays of capture agents can be built into the flow cell so that samples can be screened for multiple analytes simultaneously with multiplexed readout.